-- The Make Your Day (MYD) program provides a uniform discipline and citizenship program for all grades, all classes. - It teaches students to solve problems and the lowest level and encourages them to speak up for themselves. - It promotes communication with the school and the parents. - The system empowers all school personnel to interact with all students in a fair and consistent manner. - Students are able to monitor, evaluate, and reflect on their behavior. - It improves on the quality and quantity of student learning each and every day.
+- The Make Your Day (MYD) program provides a uniform discipline and citizenship program for all grades and all classes. - It teaches students to solve problems at the lowest level and encourages them to speak up for themselves. - It promotes communication between the school and parents. - The system empowers all school personnel to interact with all students in a fair and consistent manner. - Students can monitor, evaluate, and reflect on their behavior. - It improves the quality and quantity of student learning each and every day.